- Academic Affairs

-- Share with key stakeholders and the campus community.
+- To share with key stakeholders and the campus community.

-This is by no means an exhaustive list and I encourage you to always explore ways to share and utilize the data you collect.
+This is by no means an exhaustive list, and we encourage you to always explore ways to share and utilize the data you collect.
 Check out the Resources section for more information, including examples of sharing results.
 If you are feeling stumped, don't hesitate to reach out to the assessment team!

 Your ideas are always welcome!
 Please send any professional devleopment ideas and requests to Whitney Brown.

 If you would like assistance at any stage of the assessment process, please complete the online request form.
-Once the form is submitted you will be contacted by a member of the PAL team, who will further support you in your request.
+Once the form is submitted, you will be contacted by a PAL team member who will further support you in your request.

 If you would like to get more involved with guiding the direction of assessment in CLS and learn more about assessment, you can join the Peer Assessment Leaders (PAL).